 Ellen Nathan and I met with the Washington Commissioners and the Washington County’s Chief and Deputy Chief of Washington Police Force yesterday afternoon on the high Anti-Semitic hateful rhetoric and rallies.
 They would like our Jewish community to know that they have our love and support.
 The FBI are also concerned for our safety and they have given us their support and training sessions.

 If anyone experiences, hears or sees anything related to Anti-Semitism, you should notify the police immediately.
 As most of you know, our Beit Chaverim Board is consistently in touch with Law Enforcement to keep us safe.
 We have hired security individuals from the police when we worship either at the education building, at Brio, and at all Jewish events in the community (Stand for Israel and Hanukkah Menorah Lighting).
 The Jewish people should continue to live their lives.
 While Israel is at war with Hamas and Hezbollah, we must stay strong together and continue to support Israel and each other.
 If you need to speak with, please do so at 435-256-6280 (not on Shabbat).

-The Torah portion continues with Abraham greeting three visiting strangers and he shows them hospitality.
-Abraham also intercedes for the city of Sodom, but is unsuccessful.
-Lot, Abraham’s nephew escapes the destruction, but his wife turns into a pillar of salt.
-Alliance between Abraham and Avimelech.
-Issac is born to Abraham and Sarah.
-Sarah asks Abraham to send Ishmael away due to his bad behavior and influence on Isaac.
-Abraham is tested by G-d, asked to sacrifice his beloved son, Isaac.
+Abraham greets three visiting strangers and shows them hospitality.
+Abraham intercedes for the city of Sodom, but is unsuccessful.
+Lot escapes destruction, but his wife turns into a pillar of salt.
+There was an alliance between Abraham and Avimelech.
+Isaac is born to Abraham and Sarah.
+Sarah asks Abraham to send Ishmael away, due to his bad behavior and influence on Isaac.
+Abraham is tested by G-d, asked to sacrifice his beloved son Isaac.

 Rabbi Helene Ainbinder